s2t2/sbsim/README.md

 pyink . --diff
 ```

-If you would like to prevent certain lines of code from being formatted (for example to leave a long line as-is), it is possible to [ignore formatting](https://black.readthedocs.io/en/stable/usage_and_configuration/the_basics.html#ignoring-sections) by adding a trailing pragma comment of `# fmt: skip` to the right of the line / at the end of the expression, or by wrapping multiple lines of code between `# fmt: off` and `# fmt: on` pragma comments.
-NOTE: `pyink` and `pylint` (see section below) may each require their own set of separate pragma comments.
+If you would like to prevent certain lines of code from being formatted (for example to leave a long line as-is), it is possible to [ignore formatting](https://black.readthedocs.io/en/stable/usage_and_configuration/the_basics.html#ignoring-sections) by adding a trailing comment of `# fmt: skip` to the right of the line / at the end of the expression, or by wrapping multiple lines of code between `# fmt: off` and `# fmt: on` comments.
+NOTE: `pyink` and `pylint` (see section below) may each require their own separate set of comments, however `pyink` respects many `pylint` comments, so you are recommended to try using a `pylint` comment first, and then only also add a `pyink` comment as necessary.

 #### Import Sorting